hiltmon/hiltmon.github.io/content/blog/browser-windows-on-all-desktops/index.md

 end tell
 ```

 I usually just leave blank Safari windows open on each Desktop, and as I work and context switch, so the tabs on each desktop fill up with that Desktop’s links.

 The main benefit is that a context switch back to work means that the browser on *Desktop 1 / Work* is not cluttered with mail or social tabs, and remains displaying the last page browsed for work.

-*Follow the author as [@hiltmon](https://twitter.com/hiltmon) on Twitter or [@hiltmon](http://alpha.app.net/hiltmon) on App.Net.*
+Follow the author as [@hiltmon](https://twitter.com/hiltmon) on Twitter.